-- Refuse to respond to their request and explain your professional obligations to them. - Notify the compliance department of your firm, independent partnership or dealer, if applicable, to find out whether internal policies are in place to deal with this situation. - Communicate with the trusted contact person identified by your client in their file or your client's mandatary, tutor or curator, if applicable. - · Document your client's file.
+- Refuse to respond to their request and explain your professional obligations to them. - Notify the compliance department of your firm, independent partnership or dealer, if applicable, to find out whether internal policies are in place to deal with this situation. - Communicate with the trusted contact person identified by your client in their file, your client's mandatary or tutor, if applicable. - Document your client's file.